 Make a hedgehog house

-Hedgehogs need a dry, safe place to raise young and hibernate, and a box is the perfect habitat.
+Hedgehogs need a dry, safe place to raise young and hibernate, and a hedgehog house is the perfect habitat.
 Ideally, cover it with plastic sheeting and a layer of leaves and make an entrance tunnel (around 12cm x 12cm and 40cm long) to prevent predators getting in.
 Site it under a north-facing hedge, out of the way.
-Discover how to make a hedgehog house.

 Leave out extra food